PostgREST/postgrest/docs/references/connection_pool.rst

 The server will retry reconnecting to the database if connection loss happens.

-- It will retry forever with exponential backoff.
-32 seconds being the maximum backoff time between retries.
+- It will retry forever with exponential backoff, with a maximum backoff time of 32 seconds between retries.
 Each of these attempts are :ref:`logged <pgrst_logging>`.
 - It will only stop retrying if the server deems the error to be fatal.
 This can be a password authentication failure or an internal error.
-- The retries happen immediately after a connection loss, if :ref:`db-channel-enabled` is set to true(the default).
+- The retries happen immediately after a connection loss, if :ref:`db-channel-enabled` is set to true (the default).
 Otherwise they'll happen once a request arrives.
 - To ensure a valid state, the server reloads the :ref:`schema_cache` and :ref:`configuration` when recovering.
 - To notify the client of the next retry, the server sends a ``503 Service Unavailable`` status with the ``Retry-After: x`` header.
 Where ``x`` is the number of seconds programmed for the next retry.